How to switch ‘Can I pick your brain?’ requests into paid work

-So many corporate folks asking him to give away his ideas for free led to his blog post called “f**k you, pay me” and he linked people to that.
+So many corporate folks asking her to give away her ideas for free led to a blog post called “f**k you, pay me”, and she linked people to that.

 “Have I burnt a few bridges by doing that?
 Probably,” Westenberg admitted.
 “If they’re bridges that wanted to get free stuff from me, then I’m happy to burn them.”

 Whatever industry, it’s a frustration felt by many in the freelance consulting game.